 Question: I have just accepted an offer to work as an associate next fall for a major New York law firm.
 In the wake of the associate layoffs at other firms, I was wondering how safe my position would be if my firm decided to clean house.
 READ MORE >

 Question: I'm an associate at a mid-sized firm.
 Rumor has it we are about to merge with a BIG national firm.
 Should the associates be worried?
 Don't associates normally get cut in these mergers?
 Is it realistic to think that the firms will display some degree of loyalty?
 Chances are, if I applied to the big firm directly, I wouldn't get hired.
 How much does that matter?
 READ MORE >

 Question: For personal reasons I plan to relocate to Chicago in December.
 I am a first-year associate in Atlanta at a large regional law firm with an excellent reputation in the Southeast.
 I am not sure that I want to continue working at a large firm in Chicago.
 I am interested in a less stressful lifestyle.
 What opportunities are available to me?
 In addition, when should I start my job search if I am looking to move in December?
 READ MORE >

-Q: I am currently a second-year associate at a national firm in Boston.
+Question: I am currently a second-year associate at a national firm in Boston.
 Though my grades were very average, I interviewed with the firm when the economy was booming, and was hired as a summer student.
 I should also mention that I graduated from a very high ranking law school.
+READ MORE >

 Anyway, he's in tax and T&E, small firm background (two firms with top lawyers), 15 years of experience and only $70,000 in portables.
 As you can imagine, the firms either want someone with a lot less experience or a lot more business.